turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 <%= submit_tag 'Create Artist' %>
 ```

-Now that we have a better understanding of `form_tab`, let's run our test and we should be getting the following error:
+Now that we have a better understanding of `form_tag`, let's run our test and we should be getting the following error:

 ```
 Failure/Error: click_on 'Create Artist'